lowRISC/opentitan/hw/ip/csrng/doc/_index.md

   <tr>
     <td>31:0</td>
     <td>Reseed Counter</td>
-    <td> Value required by NIST to be held in the state instance.
+    <td> Value required and defined by NIST's SP 800-90A to be held in the state instance.
+    It keeps track of the number of pseudorandom bits requested since the last instantiation or reseeding.
     </td>
   </tr>
   <tr>
     <td>159:32</td>
     <td>V</td>
-    <td> Value required by NIST to be held in the state instance, and is of size <tt>BlockLen</tt>.
+    <td> Value required and defined by NIST's SP 800-90A to be held in the state instance, and is of size <tt>BlkLen</tt>.
+    This value changes every time a <tt>BlkLen</tt> bits of output are generated.
     </td>
   </tr>
   <tr>
     <td>415:160</td>
     <td>Key</td>
-    <td> Value required by NIST to be held in the state instance, and is of size <tt>KeyLen</tt>.
+    <td> Value required and defined by NIST's SP 800-90A to be held in the state instance, and is of size <tt>KeyLen</tt>.
+    The key is changed after a predetermined number of blocks of output have been produced.
     </td>
   </tr>
   <tr>